TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/2-configure-the-backends-inputforms.rst

 Field type "passthrough"
 ------------------------

-The field type "passthrough" is for data which are processed internally but cannot be edited or viewed in the form.
+The field type "passthrough" is for data that is processed internally but cannot be edited or viewed in the form.
 An example for that would be information to references (foreign keys).